 Courtesy of the Jet Stream blown over the Atlantic Ocean – these island gain much warmer temperatures than the rest of the UK.
 Get here by small plane, boat or helicopter from Cornwall.

-Top tip: Hire a small boat and skipper and enjoy a day or two sailing around, soaking up the sun and colours!
+Top tip: Hire a small boat and skipper and enjoy a day or two sailings around, soaking up the sun and colours!

 6.)
 Cape Verde